spsforks/QB64-Wiki/SELECT-CASE.md

 > *Explanation:* The first true CASE is executed and SELECT CASE is exited.
 "Other value" is printed for values less than 10.

-*Example 2:* SELECT CASE will execute the first CASE statement that is true and ignore all CASE evaluations after that:
+SELECT CASE will execute the first CASE statement that is true and ignore all CASE evaluations after that:

 ```vb